giselejfox/giselejfox.github.io/static/media/11-24-rss-reader.86521d0f68e5ef7547a1.md

 I originally tried to keep it simple and keep it all client side (no need for a server or database).
 This approach meant I had to rely on services that transformed youtube channels into RSS feeds which meant I was limited to only pulling in the latest 5 videos and I could only have max 5 feeds in general at that. *(Now that I'm writing this I'm realizing this could have been a perfectly fine number and I could have used more email addresses if I really wanted more feeds but I'm in too deep now)*.

 Instead I was stubborn and wanted more control over how many pieces of content I could pull in and didn't want any sort of limits of the amount of feeds I could have either.
 I ran into a problem day 1 with hititng the ceiling of my Google API request quota while testing out my site so I realized I would have to schedule a function to run every night, pull in the data from the sources, and store it for the day where I can access it without hitting quotas.
 I ended up setting up a firebase realtime database and learning how to use Netlify functions to act as a severless server (I still don't know what that means) and schedule and schedule when they ran.
 This was, at the end of the day, best practices.

+In a spurt of energy I refactored all of this into a Next.js app for funsies and saw how much easier it was to host serverless functions and support cron jobs.
+It'll be a Next.js + Vercel hosuehold until further notice.

 ## helpful links